VladislavSerenkoDM/SubmoduleRepository/README.md

-#This is my submodule module
+#This is my submodule project
 for "GitLearnProject" repository!